Apple 13in MacBook Pro (2019) vs Apple MacBook Air (2019) full review

 Here we're comparing the MacBook models, focussing on the 13in models (since this is the common size offered by both the Pro and Air).
 Although the form factor might be similar, there are still various decisions to make.
 Would you rather a lighter, more portable laptop?
 How much power do you need?
 How much are you happy to spend?

-Price is one area where there's a stark difference between the MacBook Air and the 13in MacBook Pro, as the former is cheaper.
+Price is one area where there's a stark difference between the MacBook Air and the 13in MacBook Pro, which is much more expensive.